 An online institute has a particular learning atmosphere.
 The constraints evoke a stronger effort to communicate from both teacher and student.
 Everyone tries harder to overcome the limitations imposed by the format, and the learning process actully increases in intensity.
 There are also aspects unique to the online format: for instance, participants can mute their microphones to try out the techniques they see being taught, on their own pianos, in real time.
 Some have even said they even prefer this format to a live institute - not just because they saved on travel time and money.

-The first online institute was a resounding success.
-The lessons were super-charged with learning, and observers could mute their microphones to try out the techniques being taught on their own pianos in real time.
-Some said they even preferred this format to a live institute!
-We are planning more of these while Covid-19 restrictions remain in place - and perhaps even afterwards.
-Our online format follows the usual basic schedule: a daily lecture, a group Feldenkrais Awareness Through Movement lesson and individual piano lessons.
-At the conclusion of each individual lesson there will be a short discussion where online observers can clarify their understanding of what they saw.
+The online format follows the usual basic schedule: a daily lecture and a group Feldenkrais Awareness Through Movement lesson mixed with individual piano lessons.
+At the conclusion of each individual lesson we have added a short discussion where online observers can clarify their understanding of what they saw.